EFFTRAN/EFFTRAN.github.io/README.md

 Andreev, D.S., Erokhina, K.I., Zvonov, V.S., Lemberg, I.Kh.
 1972.
 Consideration of cascade transitions in determining the absolute yield of gamma rays.
 Instruments and Experimental Techniques 15, 1358 (English translation).

-Arnold, D. and Sima, O., 2004.
+Arnold, D., Sima, O., 2004.
 Application of GESPECOR software for the calculation of coincidence summing effects in special cases.
 Applied Radiation and Isotopes 60, 167–172.

-Berger, M.J. and Hubbell, J.H., 1987.
+Berger, M.J., Hubbell, J.H., 1987.
 XCOM: Photon Cross Sections on a Personal Computer.
 NBSIR 87-3597, National Bureau of Standards (former name of NIST), Gaithersburg, MD.

 Blauuw, M., Gelsema, S.J.
 2003.
 Cascade summing in gamma-ray spectrometry in Marinelli-beaker geometries: the third efficiency curve.
 Nuclear Instruments and Methods A 505, 311–315.